 Don't place stuffing in the turkey!
 Stuffing plays havoc with cooking times and is a recognized health hazard.
 Cook your stuffing separately in a casserole dish and be safe.

-Place the turkey in a roasting pan and put it in the oven preheated to 475°F for 20 minutes uncovered.
-I place the turkey breast up because it makes it easier for me to insert the thermometer.
+Place the turkey in a roasting pan and put it in the oven preheated to 475°F for 20 minutes.
+I place the turkey breast up because it makes it easier for me to insert the thermometer later on.
 Many people argue that the breast meat is even more juicy by placing the turkey breast down.
 The choice is yours and it will come out great either way.
-Just be sure you get that thermometer into the thickest part of the breast when you test it (you'll find out more about testing to see if the turkey is done further down this page).
 You don't have to add any water.
 Our goal here is to "seal the bird" to help keep it juicy.